ANTH 504. Human Rights, Peace, and Justice. 3 Hours.

 ANTH 624.
 The Law of Historical and Cultural Resources.
 3 Hours.

-This survey course will familiarize students with federal and state laws and regulations relevant to archeology and anthropology, such as the National Historic Preservation Act and the Native American Graves Protection and Repatriation Act.
-It will also introduce them to other legal issues such as obtaining National Register listings, preservation easements and federal income tax rehabilitation credits.
+This survey course will familiarize students with federal and state laws and regulations relevant to archaeology and anthropology, such as the Antiquities Act, National Environmental Policy Act (NEPA), National Historic Preservation Act (NHPA), Archeological and Historic Preservation Act (AHPA), Archaeological Resources Protection Act (ARPA), and the Native American Graves Protection and Repatriation Act (NAGPRA), among others.
+It will also introduce students to other legal issues such as obtaining National Register listings, preservation easements and federal income tax rehabilitation credits.

 ANTH 625.
 African-American Archaeology.
 3 Hours.